wallabag/docker/README.md

 - `-e SYMFONY__ENV__MAILER_USER=...` (defaults to "~", the SMTP user)
 - `-e SYMFONY__ENV__MAILER_PASSWORD=...`(defaults to "~", the SMTP password)
 - `-e SYMFONY__ENV__FROM_EMAIL=...`(defaults to "wallabag@example.com", the address wallabag uses for outgoing emails)

-## sqlite
+## SQLite

-The easiest way to start wallabag is to use the sqlite backend.
+The easiest way to start wallabag is to use the SQLite backend.
 You can spin that up with

 ```
 $ docker run -p 80:80 wallabag/wallabag